Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Each intersection has signage and a a map!!

-Three areas for cross-country skiing in the park
+Three areas for cross country skiing in Algonquin Park

-There are three areas within Algonquin Provincial Park for cross country skiing.
+There are three areas within Algonquin Provincial Park for cross country skiing – the Leaf Lake trails, the Fen Lake Ski Trail and the Minnesing Trails.

-The Leaf Lake trails are considered to be the best of the lot but they are close to the east entrance.
-Not everyone wants to drive across the park if they’re coming from Toronto – especially in winter conditions so you may have to try the Fen Lake Ski Trail near the West Gate or the Minnesing Trails at kilometre 23.
+The Leaf Lake trails are considered to be the best of the lot but they are close to the east entrance of the park.
+Not everyone wants to drive across Algonquin Park if they’re coming from Toronto – especially in winter conditions, so you may have to try the Fen Lake Ski Trail near the West Gate or the Minnesing Trails at kilometre 23.

 Leaf Lake Trails in Algonquin Park